XPEL INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That XPEL, Inc. Investors With Substantial Losses Have Opportunity To Lead Class Acti...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against XPEL, Inc. ("XPEL" or "the Company") (NASDAQ: XPEL ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
+22, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against XPEL, Inc. (“XPEL” or“the Company”) (NASDAQ: XPEL) and certain of its officers.

 Class Definition